 You may have had experience of looking for an airline ticket and seeing a flight for £200.
 The next day, you return to buy a ticket, but see it has gone up to £220.
 This is very annoying but is due to price discrimination.
 The airline will reserve a certain number of economy tickets at a low price (to attract early customers more sensitive to price.
 But, if the tickets for flight are selling well, it can afford to charge higher prices for the remaining few tickets.
 The airline is trying to capture as much consumer surplus as possible)

 Because some flight times are less popular, these flights will tend to be cheaper.
 For example, if you take a weekend break.
 Most people would prefer to come back late on Sunday.
 These late Sunday flights tend to be more expensive than early morning Sunday flights.

 In economy class, Virgin offered a seat with 3 inches of extra legroom for £30.
 At 185cm, I jumped at the offer.
 To me, it is a good £30 investment.
-It was quite popular with nearly 40% of seats in economy now being taken up with extra legroom seats.
-It’s not quite price discrimination because it’s a slightly different product, but the airline is able to charge higher prices to those consumers with slightly more inelastic demand.
+It was quite popular with nearly 40% of seats in economy class now being taken up with extra legroom seats.
+It is not quite price discrimination because it’s a slightly different product, but the airline is able to charge higher prices to those consumers with slightly more inelastic demand.
 In addition to the 3 inches of extra legroom, you could go to the other extreme and pay £15,000 for a first-class airfare.

 Interestingly, you can only buy these extra legroom seats shortly before the flight.
-I wonder if this is to discourage people from avoiding business and just buying a cheap upgrade to economy?
+I wonder if this is to discourage people from avoiding business and just buying a cheap upgrade to economy class?